RideWise

 • Solo or couple travel without young children

-• Cities with expensive or scarce parking (Manhattan, San Francisco, Boston)
+• Cities with expensive or scarce parking (Manhattan, San Francisco, Boston, Chicago)

-• Trips that involve drinking at dinner or events
+• Trips that involve drinking at dinner, bars, or events — no DUI risk, no designated driver needed

 When Rental Car Wins